|Mon.||1:30 p.m.||7:00 p.m.|

 Program Room, newly painted. more

-The Town of Rochester will once again be contracting with the Stone Ridge Library in 2014 to provide 238 paid family memberships to its Rochester residents.
+The Town of Rochester has once again contracted with the Stone Ridge Library in 2014 to provide 238 paid family memberships to its Rochester residents.
 Additionally, the Library is providing free memberships to all Rondout Valley Students for 2014.

 Rochester patrons can renew their memberships in person beginning January 2, 2014 at 10am.
 They are given out on a first come, first served basis.
 Due to demand for memberships we will not be able to automatically renew 2013 membership cards.